 I am using the Year of Plenty Complete Fermenting Kit, which includes jar weights, airlock lids, and a cool bamboo tamper.
 The tamper is entirely optional; a mallet works just as well for bashing the water out of the cabbage.
 However, I did find the tamper to be the best option for tightly packing the cabbage into the jar.

 My second tip is to make your first ferments with red cabbage, not green.
-Not only is red cabbage sauerkraut a beautiful magenta color
+Not only is red cabbage sauerkraut a beautiful magenta color, it also provides an indicator of success.

 Remember using red cabbage as an acid-base indicator in junior high chemistry?
 The red means your ferment has turned acidic, precisely what you want!

 Having some delicious, homemade sauerkraut on hand is a reason to celebrate!
 I wanted to pair it with a special meal.
-I went with Nodine’s Smokehouse potatis korv, homemade slow cooker applesauce, and roasted sweet potatoes.
+I went with air fryer brats sausage, homemade unsweetened applesauce, and roasted sweet potatoes.

-I keep my homemade fermented red cabbage in the fridge.
+Homemade fermented red cabbage lasts in the fridge for up to 3 months.
 This helps to preserve the potentially beneficial probiotics that may largely be lost during hot bath canning.
-I enjoy it occasionally as a low-calorie snack, in addition to with my meals.
+I enjoy it occasionally as a low-calorie snack, or with my meals.

 If you find the sauerkraut to be a little too salty for your taste buds, you can give it a rinse before eating.
 The downside to this is that you will lose some of the probiotics along with the salt.